openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 This extension defines the following claims to be included in the ID token for use in Self-Issued OpenID Provider Responses:

 * `sub`
     * REQUIRED.
 Subject identifier value.
-When sub_type is `jkt`, the value is the base64url encoded representation of the thumbprint of the key in the `sub_jwk` Claim.
-When sub_type is `did`, the value is a Decentralized Identifier.
+When ID Token Sub Identifier Type is `jkt`, the value is the base64url encoded representation of the thumbprint of the key in the `sub_jwk` Claim.
+When ID Token Sub Identifier Type is `did`, the value is a Decentralized Identifier.
 The thumbprint value of ID Token Sub Identifier Type `jkt` is computed as the SHA-256 hash of the octets of the UTF-8 representation of a JWK constructed containing only the REQUIRED members to represent the key, with the member names sorted into lexicographic order, and with no white space or line breaks.
 For instance, when the `kty` value is `RSA`, the member names `e`, `kty`, and `n` are the ones present in the constructed JWK used in the thumbprint computation and appear in that order; when the `kty` value is `EC`, the member names `crv`, `kty`, `x`, and `y` are present in that order.
 Note that this thumbprint calculation is the same as that defined in the JWK Thumbprint [RFC7638] specification.
 * `sub_jwk`
     * REQUIRED.
 A JSON object for a secure binding between the subject of the verifiable credential and the subject identifier (and related keys) of the holder who creates the presentation.
 When ID Token Sub Identifier Type is `jkt`, the key is a bare key in JWK [JWK] format (not an X.509 certificate value).
 When ID Token Sub Identifier Type is `did`, `sub_jwk` MUST contain a `kid` member that is a DID URL referring to the verification method in the Self-Issued OP's DID Document that can be used to verify the JWS of the ID Token directly or indirectly.
 Use of the `sub_jwk` Claim is NOT RECOMMENDED when the OP is not Self-Issued.